AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/gmail-modules.md

 ### Connect Gmail to Workfront Fusion using G Suite {#connect-gmail-to-workfront-fusion-using-g-suite}

-For instructions about connecting your G Suite account to Workfront Fusion, see [Connect the module's app or web service to Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md#connect) in the article [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+For instructions about connecting your G Suite account to Workfront Fusion, see [Connect the module's app or web service to Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md#connect) in the article [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 ### Connect Gmail to Workfront Fusion using gmail.com or googlemail.com {#connect-gmail-to-workfront-fusion-using-gmail-com-or-googlemail-com}